ATHARVAK0803/Key-Logger-projaect/README.md

 # Python Keylogger

 This project is a simple keylogger written in Python.
-It's designed for educational purposes to demonstrate how a keylogger could be built and how they operate.
+It's designed demonstrate how a keylogger could be built and how they operate.

 ## Description